 Background Information: The focus of the model is placing the student in a game situation where tactics, decision making and problem solving is critical.
-There are four categories of games (net/wall, target, striking and fielding and zone), but this session will only focus on "zone games".
-Zone games are team games where the purpose is to score points by entering the opposing team's zone, while preventing them from entering your zone (i.e. hockey, football, basketball, soccer, etc.).
+There are four categories of games (net/wall, target, striking and fielding and invasion), but this session will only focus on "invasion games".
+Invasion games are team games where the purpose is to score points by invading the opposing team's territory, while preventing them from invading your own territory (i.e. hockey, football, basketball, soccer, etc.).